Titsworthmorgan/CommandLineTool/README.md

 - Line counter
 - Word counter
 - JSON formatter (basic functionality)
+- JSON testing

 # System and Compiler
 - Developed and tested on Linux and Windows
 - Compiled with g++ (GNU Compiler Collection)

 # Compilation Instructions
-There are two shell scripts provided for compiling the project:
+There are two shell scripts provided for compiling the project, because typing everything as many times as was needed was a no go.
 1. `build.sh`: For building the project and generating the executable.
 2. `test.sh`: For testing the compiled executable.